Inverse Multiobjective Optimization Through Online Learning: Online learning for IMOP

-To solve \eqref{update}, we can replace $\mfx_{k} \in S(w_{k},\theta)$ by KKT conditions for each $k \in [K]$.
-See supplementary material Section A for details.
-Alternatively, solving \eqref{update} is equivalent to solving $K$ independent programs defined in the following and taking the one with the least optimal value (breaking ties arbitrarily).
+Alternatively, solving \ref{update} is equivalent to solving $K$ independent programs defined in the following and taking the one with the least optimal value (breaking ties arbitrarily).

-Our application of the implicit update rule to learn the parameter of an \ref{mop} proceeds as outlined in Algorithm \ref{alg:algorithm1}.
+Our application of the implicit update rule to learn an \ref{mop} proceeds as outlined in Algorithm \ref{alg:algorithm1}.

-\begin{remark} $(i)$ When choosing \eqref{update2} to update $\theta_{t+1}$, we can do parallel computing to implement the $K$ independent problems of \eqref{update2}, which would dramatically improve the computational efficiency. $(ii)$ After the completion of Algorithm \ref{alg:algorithm1}, we can allocate every $ \mfy_{t} $ to the $ w_{k} $ that minimizes $ l_{K}(\mfy_{t},\theta_{T+1})$, which provides an inference on the distribution of weights of component functions $f_l(\mfx, \theta)$ over human subjects. \end{remark}
+\begin{remark} $(i)$ When choosing \ref{update2} to update $\theta_{t+1}$, we can parallelly compute $K$ independent problems of \ref{update2}, which would dramatically improve the computational efficiency. $(ii)$ After the completion of Algorithm \ref{alg:algorithm1}, we can allocate every $ \mfy_{t} $ to the $ w_{k} $ that minimizes $ l_{K}(\mfy_{t},\theta_{T+1})$, which provides an inference on the distribution of weights of component functions $f_l(\mfx, \theta)$ over human subjects. \end{remark}

-\textbf{Acceleration of Algorithm} \ref{alg:algorithm1}: Note that we update $ \theta $ and the weight sample assigned to $ \mfy_{t} $ in \eqref{update} simultaneously, meaning that both $ \theta $ and the weight sample index $ k $ are variables when solving \eqref{update}.
-In other words, one needs to solve $ K $ subproblems \eqref{update2} to get an optimal solution for \eqref{update}.
-However, we note that the increment of $ \theta $ by solving \eqref{update} is typically small for each update.
+\textbf{Acceleration of Algorithm} \ref{alg:algorithm1}: Note that we update $ \theta $ and the weight sample assigned to $ \mfy_{t} $ in \ref{update} simultaneously, meaning both $ \theta $ and the weight sample index $ k $ are variables when solving \ref{update}.
+In other words, one needs to solve $ K $ subproblems \ref{update2} to get an optimal solution for \ref{update}.
+However, note that the increment of $ \theta $ by \ref{update} is typically small for each update.
 Consequently, the weight sample assigned to $ \mfy_{t} $ using $ \theta_{t+1} $ is roughly the same as using the previous guess of this parameter, i.e., $ \theta_{t} $.
-Hence, it is reasonable to approximately solve \eqref{update} by first assigning a weight sample to $ \mfy_{t} $ based on the previous updating result.
-Then, instead of computing $K$ problems of \eqref{update2}, we simply compute a single one associated with the selected weight sample.
-Through such a procedure, we significantly ease the computational burden of solving \eqref{update}.
+Hence, it is reasonable to approximate \ref{update} by first assigning a weight sample to $ \mfy_{t} $ based on the previous updating result.
+Then, instead of computing $K$ problems of \ref{update2}, we simply compute a single one associated with the selected weight samples, which significantly eases the burden of solving \ref{update}.
 Our application of the accelerated implicit update rule proceeds as outlined in Algorithm \ref{alg:algorithm2}.

-\textbf{Mini-batches} One technique to enhance online learning is to consider multiple observations per update \cite{bottou2004large}.
-In online IMOP, this means that computing $ \theta_{t+1} $ using $ |N_{t}| > 1 $ noisy decisions:
+\textbf{Mini-batches} We enhance online learning by considering multiple observations per update \cite{bottou2004large}.
+In online IMOP, this means that computing $ \theta_{t+1} $ using $ |N_{t}| > 1 $ decisions: